USEPA/NEP-Ocean-Acidification/README.md

 # README

 The purpose of this repository is to store shared R code for working with data from National Estuary Program (NEP) monitoring sites to:
-1. QA/QC-ing raw data for analysis
+I. QA/QC-ing raw data for analysis
-2. Performing analysis on the data
+II.
+Performing analysis on the data
-3. Creating visualizations of data for communication and publication of results
+III.
+Creating visualizations of data for communication and publication of results

-**1. QA/QC-ing raw data for analysis**, steps:
+**I. QA/QC-ing raw data for analysis**, steps:
 1. This requires the following files to be downloaded to your local machine:
  - qaqc_NEP_main.R
  - qaqc_run_all.R